unixunion/py-solace-provision/README.md

 ## Dependencies

-pySolPro imports one or several libraries available at runtime, [solace-semp-config](https://pypi.org/project/solace-semp-config/#description) library is required.
+pySolPro imports one or several solace-semp libraries available at runtime, at least one of either them is required.
-The monitor and action libraries are optional, and have a performance cost.
-Only install monitor or action if you intend to use them.
+Each additional library installed has a performance cost.
+Only install the needful.
+If you never use the action api, dont install it.

 ## Docker